P3D-Legacy/pokemon3d.net/resources/markdown/policy.md

 ### Legitimate Reasons for Processing Your Personal Information

 We only collect and use your personal information when we have a legitimate reason for doing so.
-In which instance, we only collect personal information that is reasonably necessary to provide our services to you.
+We only collect personal information that is reasonably necessary to provide our services to you.

 ### Collection and Use of Information